Lego plants to be made from plants

 Initially, Lego will make only the botanical elements, or 1–2% of its plastic parts, using the biopolyethylene.
 “We are proud that the first Lego elements made from sustainably sourced plastic are in production and will be in Lego boxes this year,” says Tim Brooks, the firm’s vice president for environmental responsibility.

-Lego isn’t saying whether it will also use biopolyethylene to make the firm’s iconic blocks or its packaging.
+Lego has no immediate plans to use biopolyethylene to make the firm’s iconic blocks.
 Finding the right material for the blocks presents a particular challenge.
 In 2012, Styrolution, an ABS supplier to Lego, told C&EN that the raw material has to be made to an exact specification so that the blocks lock together and then come apart with just the right amount of force.
 Polyethylene, which isn’t as tough as ABS, may not be up for the job.

 In 2014, Lego used 77,000 metric tons of raw materials to create more than 60 billion pieces.
-Braskem has capacity to produce 180,000 metric tons per year of biopolyethylene at its plant in Rio Grande do Sul, Brazil.
+Braskem has capacity to produce 200,000 metric tons per year of biopolyethylene in Brazil.

-In announcing the initiative, Lego said it would spend $150 million and hire more than 100 staffers to research and develop sustainable raw materials to replace petrochemical-based polymers by 2030.
+In announcing the initiative in 2015, Lego said it would spend $150 million and hire more than 100 staffers to research and develop sustainable raw materials to replace petrochemical-based polymers by 2030.

 Lego has been working with the World Wildlife Fund and the Bioplastic Feedstock Alliance on the project.
 “The Lego Group’s decision to pursue sustainably sourced biobased plastics represents an incredible opportunity to reduce dependence on finite resources,” says Alix Grabowski, a senior program officer at WWF.